emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 trajectory of migration of legacy devices components to prepare them to eco design :

 which parts, which order : firmware, software, hardware (power block)

-TODO add link to sust draft and inventory draft

 # Controled Gain